grrrwaaa/gct753/src/pages/cellular.md

 # Cellular systems and lattice models

 Provides an interesting continuum between non-living (such as molecules in crystal and metalline structures) and living (such as cells of a multi-cellular organism).
 The main difference is that, although both begin with more or less 'the same program', in living material the individual behavior of each cell specializes according to early conditions.
 This is important for *developmental biology*.
 Of course, computational cellular systems are far, far simpler than biological cells; but still draw from this inpsiration.
+The CA model was propsed by Stanislaw Ulam and used by von Neumann to demonstrate machines that can reproduce themselves; a more concise example being proposed by [Christopher Langton](http://www.youtube.com/watch?v=2iDc4C6vbcc) decades later, itself later [improved upon using artificial evolutionary techniques](http://www.youtube.com/watch?v=vbpoTZlNTiw&NR=1&feature=endscreen).

 The essential components that define a cellular system: